 The Mutant Master story arc lasts up to issue 39 where the X-Men also get new costumes.

 There's something compelling about the premise of issue 40 : That the classic story of Frankenstein by Mary Shelley is actually history not fiction.
-Very nice.
-Soon, the X-Men comes face to face with the monster itself who proves himself to be a powerhouse adversary
+Soon, the X-Men comes face to face with the Monster itself who proves himself to be a powerhouse adversary

 It's one monster after another as we meet Grotesk, the sub-human denizen of an underground civilization that has been decimated by mankind's atomic bomb experiments.

 I just love this Beast vs. Grotesk sequence